 MAKO Technology was designed to help surgeons provide patients with a personalised surgical experience based on their specific diagnosis and anatomy.

 MAKOplasty is used to enable surgeons to plan partial knee or total hip replacement procedures by using three-dimensional computer imaging based on a CT scan.
 This allows them to determine optimal implant size, position, and alignment for each individual patient, and to map out accurately the areas of bone they want to remove.
-During surgery, the robotic arm system provides visual, auditory, and tactile control to help assure that surgeons cut away only the bone planned to be reseted prior to surgery.
-The procedure is said to take the guesswork out of surgery, resulting in accurate and reproducible results.
+During surgery, the robotic arm system provides visual, auditory, and tactile control to help ensure that surgeons cut away only the bone planned to be reset prior to surgery.
+This takes the guesswork out of surgery, guaranteeing accurate and reproducible results.

 Total Hip Replacement (THR)